The Book of Knight

 “You good on the count?”

 I have no clue what he’s talking about.
-“Ummm, I don’t know?”
+“Ummm, probably?”

 “K, dude, this is very important.
-They date your packs and if the pigs come in and see your count is off what it's supposed to be, they’ll take away your packs and make you go stand in line for the nurse to get a single pill at a time.
-You have to always make sure you are good on your count every three days 'cause of clothing exchange.
-Every time they come in and do their cell search they will check your packs.
+They date your packs, and if the pigs come in when they do clothing exchange and find your count is off what it's supposed to be, they’ll take away the pack and make you go stand in line everyday for the nurse to give you one.
 Here, let me see.”

 He holds out his hand waiting for me to give him the pack.
 I'm very curious to know what he’s talking about, so I hand them over without a second thought.
 After showing me the starting date on the pack, he starts counting.